Floral morphology: Amaryllidaceae

 Within the monocotyledons, plants belonging to the Amaryllidaceae family have the simplest and most typical flowers.
 The flowers are hermaphrodites, actinomorphics (i.e., of radial symmetry) or slightly zygomorphics, pedicellate or sessiles, showy, each associated with a filiform bract.
 The perigonium is composed of six tepals arranged in two whorls of 3 pieces each, which have approximately the same shape and size.
 The tepals are free from each other or may be welded at the base forming a perigonial tube or hypanthium, which is extended in some cases in a "crown"—also called paraperigonium or false corolla, for example in Narcissus—sometimes reduced to scales or unremarkable teeth.

 The androecium has six stamens arranged in two whorls of three pieces each—rarely only three stamens, as in Zephyra, or from 9 to 18, as in Gethyllis—opposite the tepals, inserted on the perigonium tube or the base of the tepals.
 The filaments are slender, filiform or flared at the base, may be free (Hippeastrum) or bound together by a membrane surrounding the entire ovary called the "staminal cup", as for example in Hymenocallis.
 The anthers are oblong or linear.
 The stamens sometimes have appendages that form a staminal corona—for example in Hymenocallis.

 The gynoecium has an ovary in the case of amaryllioids and a superior ovary in agapanthoids and allioids.
 It is formed by three carpels joined and delimiting three cavities or loculi, which contain from two to three to many anthropoid ovules of axillary placentation.
 The ovary is continuous with a style and with a minute, capitate to deeply trifid stigma.
-They usually present floral nectarys and the secretion of nectar comes from the perigonium or gynoecium, usually in the septa of the ovary.
+They usually present floral nectaries and the secretion of nectar comes from the perigonium or gynoecium, usually in the septa of the ovary.

-The flowers are arranged in cymose determinate inflorescences at the extremity of a scape, sometimes compacted and similar to umbels—for which they are called "pseudoumbels"—rarely reduced to solitary flowers.
-The involucral bracts, those enclosing the flower buds, may be present or absent.
+The flowers are arranged in cymose inflorescences at the apex of a scape, sometimes compressed and umbel-like, and are thus called "pseudoumbels".
+They are rarely reduced to solitary flowers.
+The involucral bracts, which enclose the flower buds, may be present or absent.